-Example: You filed your 2007 Form CT-1 on January 28, 2008, and payments were timely made.
-(The IRS treats the return as if it were filed on February 29, 2008.)
-On January 20, 2011, you discover that you overreported RRTA compensation on that form by \$10,000.
-To correct the error you must file Form CT-1 X by February 28, 2011, which is the end of the period of limitations, and use the claim process.
+Example.
+You filed your 2008 Form CT-1 on January 28.
+2009, and payments were timely made.
+(The IRS treats the return as if it were filed on February 28, 2009.)
+On January 20, 2012, you discover that you overreported RRTA compensation on that form by \$10,000.
+To correct the error you must file Form CT-1 X by February 29, 2012, which is the end of the period of limitations, and use the claim process.

-If you file Form CT-1 X to correct overreported amounts in the last 90 days of a period of limitations (after CAUTION November 30, 2010, in the example above), you must use the claim process.
+If you file Form CT-1 X to correct overreported amounts in the last 90 days of a period of limitations (after November 30, 2011, in the example above), you must use the claim process.
 You cannot use the adjustment process.
-If you are also correcting underreported amounts, you must use the adjustment process to file another Form CT-1 X to correct the underreported amounts only and pay any tax due.
+If you also are correcting underreported amounts, you must use the adjustment process to file another Form CT-1 X to correct the underreported amounts only and pay any tax due.